This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Bridal Buddy Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 The deal with Kevin and Lori ended up not closing.
 The company made a mermaid dress “buddy” to add to its line.
 They also sell a Christmas tree bagger and foot petals – a fatigue relieving pad that slips in the toes area of dress shoes.
 In 2020, Heather got to use her product again when she remarried.
 The product is in 3 dozen or so independent bridal shops, Bed Bath and Beyond stores and Amazon.
 As of August, 2023, the company is still in business, but the products are no longer in Bed Bath and Beyond.
-Reliable revenue figures are unavailable.
+By July, 2024, the Christmas Tree Bagger is no longer available, but there are 2 kinds of Bridal Buddies: drawstring waist and elastic waist.
+As of this time, lifetime revenue is over $3 million.

 Posts About Bridal Buddy on Shark Tank Blog